 While viewing a setlist, use the + button to add new items to it.
 A full-screen editor will appear, showing you the current setlist on the left and your library on the right.
+The library view lets you see a complete list of your scores sorted alphabetically, or it lets you browse just like you can in the Scores menu-by composer, genre, tag, or label-and sort within a category by title, newest, rating, difficulty, time, and key.

-Tap on any item in your library to add it to your setlist-a dot will appear next to items that already belong to the setlist.
+Tap on any item in the library view (on the right) to add it to your setlist (on the left).
+A dot appears next to any item that already exists in the setlist.
 You can also delete items from the setlist or rearrange them at any time.